I’m interested in applying for an MA in Philosophy but can’t find any information online?

 For incoming PhD students, the department guarantees each student a financial package of at least $20,000 per year for four years, subject to satisfactory progress in the program.
 The precise composition of this package varies each year, and is a combination of internal and/or external fellowships, research assistantships, and/or teaching assistantships.
 PhD students may apply to teach summer courses as well.
 Admitted students apply directly to the department for TAships after the Student Affairs Manager circulates the call for applications.
 RAships are arranged individually with professors.

 How long is the PhD program?

-Students typically complete the PhD program in five to six years.
-It will vary depending upon subfield and specialty.
+Completion times vary but students typically complete the program in five to six years.